 Our roasted potatoes are perfectly seasoned with olive oil, lemon, thyme, oregano, and sumac, making them full of tangy Mediterranean flavor.
-This roasted potato recipe is cooked to perfection with a soft inside and delicious, mouth-watering crunch on the outside.
+This roasted potato recipe is cooked to perfection with a soft inside and a delicious, mouth-watering crunch on the outside.

 These Roasted Potatoes, sometimes also called greek potatoes, are a total staple in Mediterranean cooking!
 They’re bursting with zesty, bright flavor that contrasts perfectly with a salty, crunchy oven-roasted potato wedge exterior.
-You'll love these best roasted potatoes with hints of garlic and lemon.
+You'll love these best-roasted potatoes with hints of garlic and lemon.
 Eat them as a side with your favorite main dish, or serve them with a romesco dip as an appetizer that everyone will enjoy!

 The Best Roasted Potatoes Ever

 As you may know by now, we love Mediterranean recipes!
 Any kind of Mediterranean dish has our immediate interest.
 We also love potato recipes, who doesn't...
 Roasted potatoes are a staple in many weeknight dinners and it’s easy to see why: they’re the perfect side for almost any dish.
 They’re versatile, flavorful, and have the perfect crunchy oven-baked potato wedge outside with a soft and creamy interior.

 The key to the best-roasted potatoes is cutting them a bit bigger so they can withstand the longer cooking time.
 French fry-sized cuts are better fried and so they can get crispy!
 Our favorite potatoes are Yukon Gold potatoes which have a buttery inside and natural sweetness.
 We peel them and cut them into quarters or wedges for a just-right-sized potato dish!

 How to Make Roasted Potatoes Crunchy